-Discover Philadelphia's landscape by strolling along its riverbank, wandering through a national landmark garden, or exploring the latest food vendors and performances at The Porch.
+Discover Philadelphia's landscape by strolling along its riverbank, wandering through a national landmark garden, or exploring a "Museum without Walls".
 Traditional green spaces need not apply.

 Bartram's Garden is a 45-acre National Historic Landmark operated by the John Bartram Association in cooperation with Philadelphia Parks and Recreation.
 It is a destination and an outdoor classroom, living laboratory, and membership organization for ever-expanding audiences.

 Located in the University City District, Cira Green at Cira Centre South is the city’s first elevated park.
 Tucked between the Evo Tower and the FMC Towers, Cira Green is a 1.25-acre oasis perched 11-stories atop the parking garage, offering breezy lounge space, entertainment, food, and events year-round.